 You have to start somewhere.
 Even the most successful companies in the world started as an idea.
-So what separates the smart “kids” in the dorm who built their dream business from scratch from those who keep on dreaming and never act on their ideas?
+So what separates the smart kids who built their dream businesses in their college dorms from those who keep on dreaming and never act on their ideas?

-There are countless factors behind why a hardware startup thrives or dies, but out of the starting gate they all minimally need the professional product design tools to execute their vision.
+There are countless factors behind why a hardware startup thrives or dies (check out the new “Think Like a Startup” webinar series with Onshape founder Jon Hirschtick!).
+But out of the starting gate, they all minimally need the professional product design tools to execute their vision.

 Starting a company costs money.
 Lots of it.
-After paying rent, utilities, shoestring salaries and other overhead expenses, entrepreneurs often have little left over to invest in design software, let alone industrial equipment and upfront manufacturing costs.
-To use a Major League Baseball analogy, startups have to spend like the thrifty Tampa Bay Rays versus the cash-rich Yankees, Dodgers and Red Sox.
+After paying rent, utilities, shoestring salaries and other overhead, entrepreneurs often have little left over to invest in design software, let alone industrial equipment and upfront manufacturing costs.
+To use a Major League Baseball analogy, startups have to spend like the thrifty Tampa Bay Rays versus the cash-rich Yankees, Mets, Dodgers, and Padres.

 And just as the innovative Rays have discovered, the best tools and processes are not necessarily the most expensive ones.

 Why Onshape is the CAD of Choice for Startups

 Although cloud-native Onshape’s SaaS business model is aimed at making companies of all sizes more productive, the accounting especially works in favor of startups – saving considerable time and money in ways that might not be immediately obvious.
 Here’s why:

 1. CAD Cannot Live Alone

 No hardware engineer just uses CAD.
 That’s why Onshape’s next-generation product development platform includes CAD, built-in PDM, release management and workflows, collaboration, analytics, ECAD/MCAD integration, simulation, rendering, admin tools, and an API with more than 50 engineering applications.
 When Onshape was started from scratch using a cloud database architecture, data management was built in at the core.